tedneward/Azgaarnoth/Classes/Fighter/Maneuvers.md

 ```
 def ambush(npc):
-    npc.traits.append("***Manevuer: Ambush.*** When you make a Dexterity (Stealth) check or an initiative roll, you can expend one superiority die and add the die to the roll, provided you aren't incapacitated.")
+    npc.traits.append("***Maneuver: Ambush.*** When you make a Dexterity (Stealth) check or an initiative roll, you can expend one superiority die and add the die to the roll, provided you aren't incapacitated.")
 ```

 ### Bait and Switch